zeroDivZero/notes-ios/notes/testing/test_plan.md

 1. **Test targets:** One or more test targets (unit or UI).
 For each target, select tests (not always all) plan will run and if tests can run in parallel.

 2. **Shared settings:** Set of default options, can be overridden by specific config.
-Settings typically found in scheme editor: launch args, l10n settings, screenshot settings, execution order (alphabetic or random), runtime sanitizers, thread checker, and malloc guards.
+Include: launch args, l10n settings, screenshot settings, execution order (alphabetic or random), runtime sanitizers, thread checker, and malloc guards.

 3. **Configs:** One or more configs to override shared settings.
-Test plan runs selected tests multiple times, once per config.
+Test plan runs selected tests once per config.

 ## Convert Scheme to Use Test Plan